Workspace ONE UEM management modes

 “I just need email access on my phone.”

-Enabling email access on a mobile device is the most common use case when a user is trying to access corporate resources.
-The quickest method to achieve email access when full device management is not required is to utilize the App Level management method.
-All the user needs on their device is Workspace ONE Boxer, and they can register their device and get access to corporate email without downloading any management profiles.
-Sometimes this is referred to as “stand-alone Boxer.”
-The Workspace ONE Productivity apps can be utilized without installing Workspace ONE Intelligent Hub.
-However, the user would not have access to the app catalog, people search, self-service support resources, and other services found within Intelligent Hub.
+The most frequent use case, when users attempt to access corporate resources, involves accessing email on a mobile device.
+The quickest method for providing email access, when full device management is not necessary, is to leverage App Level management.
+Users require only Workspace ONE Boxer on their device.
+With it, they can register the device and gain access to corporate email without the need to download management profiles.
+This approach is occasionally referred to as “stand-alone Boxer.”
+The Workspace ONE Productivity applications may be deployed and utilized independently, without requiring installation of Workspace ONE Intelligent Hub.
+However, the user would not have access to the app catalog, people search, self-service resources, or other services available in Intelligent Hub.

 “Contractors need access to internal web applications.”

-A contractor may only need access to an internal web application to do their job.
-However, we want to maintain user privacy on a BYO device and ensure secure access to internal resources at the same time.
-There are two options to achieve this.
+A contractor may require access solely to an internal web application to fulfill their responsibilities.
+At the same time, it is essential to preserve user privacy on BYO devices and guarantee secure access to internal resources.
+There are two approaches to accomplish this.

-Option one is to leverage Workspace ONE Web – Omnissa’s secure mobile web browser for iOS and Android - in App Level management mode, allowing IT to control only the Workspace ONE Web app and related data, and fully configure the app.
+The first option is to use Workspace ONE Web, the Omnissa secure mobile browser for iOS and Android, in App Level management mode.
+This approach enables IT to manage only the Workspace ONE Web application and its associated data, while retaining full configuration capabilities for the app.

-DLP, or data loss prevention policies, such as passcode, copy/paste, cache control, and bookmark list can be configured and applied only to the Workspace ONE Web app.
+Data loss prevention (DLP) policies, including passcode requirements, copy/paste restrictions, cache control, and bookmark list management, can be configured and enforced solely within the Workspace ONE Web application.

-This option only requires a single app for the end-user to download simplifying the experience.
-Although the user would only have access to bookmarked sites in the Workspace ONE Web app.
+This option reduces complexity by requiring the end user to download only one application.
+In this configuration, access is limited to bookmarked sites within the Workspace ONE Web app.

 “I need access to corporate Wi-Fi in several offices.”

-One option is the use of the AirWatch Cloud Connector integrated with an internal PKI to manage the certificate lifecycle and automate certificate deployment to the device.
-This will enable certificate-based authentication for Wi-Fi, and several other use cases such as single-sign-on to apps and provide immediate access to corporate resources.
+By integrating the AirWatch Cloud Connector with an internal PKI, organizations can streamline certificate lifecycle management and automate certificate distribution to devices.
+This enables certificate-based authentication for Wi-Fi and other use cases, such as single sign-on to applications, while providing immediate access to corporate resources.

-However, the device must be fully managed to achieve certificate authentication for Wi-Fi as this requires interaction with the device certificate store, which is not possible when using Hub Registered mode.
+Certificate-based Wi-Fi authentication requires the device to be fully managed because it depends on access to the device certificate store, which is unavailable in Hub Registered mode.

-Enabling external users not physically on the network to access restricted internal applications is a particularly critical use case today with the rise of remote and hybrid work and the shift toward Anywhere Organizations.
-Management of user identity is mandatory for this use case since admins must deal with different personas (e.g., full-time employees versus contractors, etc.)
+Enabling external users outside the corporate network to access restricted internal applications is a critical use case.
+This need has grown with the rise of remote and hybrid work and the shift toward Anywhere Organizations.
+Effective user identity management is essential, since administrators must distinguish between personas like full time employees and contractors.

-The Workspace ONE platform provides a comprehensive solution for secure application access based on device and user posture that aligns with Zero Trust principles.
-Using Omnissa Access we can authenticate and authorize the user leveraging an advanced mechanism based on user behavior called Risk Score, in addition to device posture information, to only allow devices in compliance to access internal applications.
-This solution combines device posture information from UEM with machine learning models in Omnissa Intelligence that calculate user risk.
-The most accurate user risk score and device posture can only be obtained when the device is fully UEM Managed.
+The Workspace ONE platform provides a comprehensive solution enabling secure application access based on device and user posture, consistent with Zero Trust principles.
+Using Omnissa Access, users are authenticated and authorized based on Risk Score and device posture, allowing only compliant devices to access internal applications.
+This solution integrates device posture data from UEM with machine learning models in Omnissa Intelligence to calculate user risk.
+Only fully UEM managed devices provide the most reliable user risk score and posture assessment.

-Figure 6: Workspace ONE secure access to applications example
+Figure 7: Example of Workspace ONE secure access to applications

-Workspace ONE provides a flexible platform to deliver an engaging digital workspace to any device supporting any type of user while ensuring a positive digital employee experience (DEX) and maintaining enterprise-grade security.
+Workspace ONE provides a flexible platform that delivers an engaging digital workspace to any device supporting any type of user, while ensuring a positive digital employee experience (DEX) and maintaining enterprise-grade security.

 Changelog